Farhan5217/Fake-Currency-Classification-/README.md

 The machine learning model is based on logistic regression, a popular algorithm for binary classification tasks.
 It uses a linear combination of the input features followed by a sigmoid activation function to produce the classification output.

-The model architecture is as follows:
+The model architecture is as follows

 Input Layer: